 The ability to write a successful grant proposal is an important skill for success in many careers — it demonstrates logical thinking, clear writing, and understanding of a manageable scope of work.
 Receiving an external fellowship provides external evidence that a student has acquired these skills.

 To encourage doctoral students to submit fellowship proposals, the College of Medicine has implemented this Fellowship Incentive Program.
-The incentive consists of two parts:

 - Graduate students must be enrolled full-time at the College of Medicine and in good academic standing during the preceding two semesters to be eligible for this incentive program.